15 Best Abs and Oblique Cable Exercises (With Workout Plans)

 To lose the extra subcutaneous fat around your waistlift three times per week, use a weight that makes 8 to 10 repetitions feel hard.
 You can add variation to your workout by using cables, dumbbells, and barbells.
 Work up to three sets of each exercise you include in your workout.
 And also add cardio exercises in your workout regime.

-You should also limit sugary foods, make 25 to 30 percent of your daily You should limit the amount of sugar you eat, reduce the number of calories you consume from sugars, and eat a healthy fat to lose belly fat.
+To lose belly fat, you should also limit sugary foods, make 25 to 30 percent of your daily sugar intake, reduce the amount of calories you consume from sugars, and eat healthy fat.

 Do cable Abs Workouts Slim Your Waist?